-Biodiversity conservation is deeply reliant on functional protected areas (PAs).
-They are championed as refuges for native species, acting as filters against local threats.
-Since the establishment of PAs restricts the free practice of socioeconomic activities, PAs are generally seen as competing instruments that limit the development of anthropocentric societies, largely reliant on commercial and industrial financial revenues.
-Under the political sovereignty of short-term economic gains, governments naturally support biodiversity-hazardous activities, but to pursue the commitments made under global conservation treaties (e.g. Aichi Targets, CBD, 2011; and SDGs, United Nations, 2015), they still need to set aside PAs.
-In many cases, PAs have been used as figurative political instruments: their establishment is made in regions with low socioeconomic appeal (Joppa and Pfaff, 2009).
-Consequently, the efforts put into the establishment and management of those PAs are ineffective in accomplishing their ultimate goal of preserving important ecological features (i.e., natural habitats, species' populations and gene pools) and processes (e.g., at the individual level: feeding, mating, resting; at the population level: dispersal, colonization, survivorship and abiotic equilibria, and; at the community level: interaction networks) in the long-term.
-Without a loss of generality, henceforth, for simplicity, we refer to ecological features and processes as species, since species are the main taxonomic units driving conservation plans.
+Received 11 January 2022; Received in revised form 12 April 2022; Accepted 23 April 2022 Available online 4 May 2022 0301-4797/© 2022 Elsevier Ltd. All rights reserved.
+2030 SDGs, United Nations, 2015), they still need to set aside PAs.
+In many cases, PAs have been used as figurative political instruments, established in regions with low socioeconomic appeal (Joppa and Pfaff, 2009).
+Consequently, the efforts put in the establishment and management of those PAs are ineffective in accomplishing their ultimate goal of preserving important ecological features (i.e. natural habitats, species' populations and gene pools) and processes (e.g. at the individual level: feeding, mating, resting; at the population level: dispersal, colonization, survivorship, abiotic equilibria, and; at the community level: interaction networks) in the long-term.
+For the sake of simplicity, we decided to focus OR applications on species, while considering that the same applications can be used for other biological entities (genes, populations, communities, ecoregions) and processes.